-We have audited the basic financial statements of the Columbia Gateway Urban Renewal Agency (the Agency), a component unit of the City of The Dalles, Oregon, as of and for the year ended June 30, 2016 and have issued our report thereon dated November 18, 2016.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We have audited the basic financial statements of Columbia Gateway Urban Renewal Agency, a component unit of the City of The Dalles, Oregon, as of and for the year ended June 30, 2019 and have issued our report thereon dated November 25, 2019.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.